Bryn-Lloyd/Bryn-Lloyd/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Cloud Based Applications in GCP
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Java 17
 - 👯 I’m looking to collaborate on open source projects

 **languages and tools:**